Grieving congressman leads effort to remove Trump after riot

-He authored a resolution being approved Tuesday by the House that calls on Vice President Mike Pence to invoke the 25th Amendment and declare Trump unable to complete his term, which expires next week.
-Pence likely won’t do that, which will likely lead the chamber to quickly move to articles of impeachment, which Raskin also helped draft.
+He authored a House resolution that called on Vice President Mike Pence to invoke the 25th Amendment and declare Trump unable to complete his term, which expires next week.
+Pence ruled out doing that Tuesday night.
+That left the chamber quickly moving to articles of impeachment, which Raskin also helped draft.

 “That is the groundwork for fascism, when you add racism, anti-Semitism, conspiracy theory and magical thinking.
 That is an absolute powder keg in terms of an assault on democracy,” Raskin said of the riot in an interview.
 “So we have to be very tough, and very strong right now in defending the Constitution and democracy.”

-In the midst of grief, Raskin is bringing a certain clarity in outlining societal ills that led to the riot.
+In the midst of grief, Raskin is bringing a certain clarity in outlining societal ills that led to the Capitol being overrun.
+Speaker Nancy Pelosi named him lead manager of the House team that will present testimony during Trump’s impeachment trial in the Senate, similar to the role Raskin played when the president was impeached in 2019 and ultimately acquitted last year.

 Many of the rioters storming the Capitol, Raskin said, were used to a world in which white people were “a comfortable, commanding majority in this country.”
 They were unsettled by Barack Obama becoming the nation’s first African-American president, he added, and now “have a full blown, independent reality, totally cut apart from the world of facts.”